christophhart/hise_documentation/working-with-hise/menu-reference/file/save-as-xml.md

-Saves the current instrument as XML tree.
+Saves the current preset as a .xml file in the [XmlPresetBackups Folder](/working-with-hise/project-management/projects-folders/xml-preset-backups).